srikanthkakumanu/DSA/collections/README.md

 </br> [Table Of Contents](#table-of-contents) </br>

 List represents an **ordered sequence** of values where some value **may occur** more than one time.
+It is an ordered collection (or sequence).
+Simply an array of sequence with varying length.
+Internally it follows the insertion order (natural order which is the how the elements are inserted).

+- It can contain duplicate elements.
+We can also insert NULL values.
+- Each element in a list has an index and starts with 0.
+We can also insert an element at specific index.
+If there are existing elements at that index, those elements will be pushed further down.
+- Provides greater control over where each elements is inserted and retrieved by a position (index).
+In detail, it provides positional access, search for specified element, iteration and range view etc.
+- *ArrayList* consumes less memory.
+- *ArrayList* is faster than LinkedList.
+In fact, you should not try to use a LinkedList.
+- ***CopyOnWriteArrayList*** is thread-safe and immutable is the best solution for lists.
+- **ArrayList, LinkedList, CopyOnWriteArrayList, Vector** are the concrete implementations of List interface.
+- **Vector** implements a growable array of objects.
+- **Stack** represents a **Last-In-First-Out (LIFO) stack of objects**.
+It is a sub class of Vector.

-Concrete Implementations of List interface:
+**Concrete Implementations of List interface:**

 - LinkedList
 - ArrayList